Eliezer Sherbatov: Slovakia

 Sherbatov first played in Slovakia in the 2017-18 season.
 He signed with HC Slovan Bratislava, becoming the first Israeli to play in the KHL, scoring a goal and 3 assists in 35 games.
-In February 2019, after brief stints in North America (Berlin Blackjacks//North Petroliers; 5 games and 5 points) and Latvia (HK Kurbads of the Latvian Hockey Higher League), and the aforementioned no-games stint with Arlan, Sherbatov moved to HC Košice, making his team debut in a 3-2 win over HC Nové Zámky, and scoring his first goal in a 5-1 loss against HC '05 Banská Bystrica.
+In February 2019, after brief stints in North America (Berlin Blackjacks//North Petroliers; 5 games and 5 points) and Latvia (HK Kurbads of the Latvian Hockey Higher League), and the aforementioned no-games stint with Arlan, Sherbatov moved to HC Košice, making his team debut in a 3–2 win over HC Nové Zámky, and scoring his first goal in a 5–1 loss against HC '05 Banská Bystrica.
 In 8 games for the team, he scored 4 points.

 Poland

-In June 2020 Sherbatov signed one-year contract with Polish club Unia Oswiecim in the Polska Hokej Liga, located in the city of Oswiecim in southern Poland.
+In June 2020 Sherbatov signed one-year contract with Polish club Unia Oświęcim in the Polska Hokej Liga, located in the city of Oświęcim in southern Poland.
 The team plays just a short walk from the site of the Auschwitz concentration camp, where one million Jews were killed by the Nazis during the Holocaust.
 He said, "I have a great deal of motivation because it is Auschwitz.
 I want to win the championship, the Polish Cup and the continental title, and then everyone will know the one who did this is a Jewish-Israeli."
 His father told him "to work hard, to show his lion’s heart, and to be proud of Israel and show people we are still alive."